Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-06.md

 <!-- > -->

-Promise is an object in JavaScript that is used to handle asynchronous actions.
-A Promise works with callbacks you can think of Promise as managing the success and error callbacks.
+Promise is an object that is used to handle asynchronous actions.

+A Promise works with callbacks you can think of Promise as managing both the success 🙌 and error callbacks 👎.

 <!-- > -->